SiliconLabs/peripheral_examples/series2/gpio/switch_led_interrupt/readme.txt

 This project demonstrates how to use GPIO pins to trigger external interrupts.
 If push-button 0 is pressed, then LED0 will toggle.
 If push-button 1 is pressed, then LED1 will toggle.
-The GPIO has two interrupt handler, and will be triggered based on the whether the GPIO pin that triggered the interrupt is an old or even pin.
+The GPIO has two interrupt handler, and will be triggered based on the whether the GPIO pin that triggered the interrupt is an odd or even pin.

 Note: PB0 on EFR32xG22, EFR32xG23, and EFR32xG24 is used as an "escape hatch".